Finding that your dog is underweight can be a scary experience.

 Be patient and track results.
 Steady progress towards your specific weight goal is the best way to help your dog become healthier, rather than trying to have it reach that goal in a matter of days or weeks.

 Healthy weight comes from healthy eating.
 If your pup is underweight, it may be time to switch the kind of food you’re feeding it.
 For the best results, you can research the best type of food for your dog’s breed.
 If you’re feeding just kibble, try some canned food to make it more appealing for them.
+Learning how to compare and analyze dog food labeling will help you to know exactly What’s In Your Dog’s Food.

 A great practice to help dogs gain weight is to give them food that has a higher calorie value than the standard recommendation..